abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 So it is a very beautiful chant, and it is unfortunate that we still haven’t got it together yet in English.
-They are called *anumodana* chants, and there are a few different ones. *Anumodana* literally means delighting in the goodness that has been done.
+They are called *anumodana* chants, and there are a few different ones. *Anumodana* literally means “delighting in the goodness that has been done.”
 So that’s the gist of it.

 Q: Could you please talk about the difference between awareness and consciousness?
 Is awareness a conditioned state, the way consciousness